 |– His elemental skill cooldown is too long.|

-The unique stat that he gets from ascension is the Hydro damage bonus.
+Tartaglia’s ascension stat is bonus Hydro damage, which increases with each ascension phase.
 This means that taking advantage of reactions and focusing on elemental damage will play a huge part in maximizing his damage potential.

-These are the total materials needed to reach the max ascension level for Childe.
-They can be acquired from Oceanid, Stormterror, Childe (weekly boss), and Fatui enemies.
+Here is the list of Tartaglia(Childe) materials needed to reach his maximum ascension level: Varunada Lazurite, Insignia from Fatui Skirmisher, and Cleansing Heart.
 As for Starconch, it can be collected on the beaches of Liyue or frigid coastlines of Dragonspine.

 There hasn’t been any one other character in the game as unique as Childe.
 Not only a relentless damage dealer but also an excellent teammate and one of the coolest things about Childe is his playstyle and even though his weapon of choice is a bow, his elemental skill completely changes the way you play him.